Pandya Store: Casting

+In January 2023, Vidhan Sharma, Raanav Sharma, Ronav Vaswani and Kiara Sadh were cast as Yashodhan, Shesh, Mithu and Sanchi respectively.
+The same month Maira Dharti Mehra was cast as Prerna opposite Parmar.
+In March 2023, Arjun Singh Shekhawat was cast as Pandyas and Raavi's cousin Shivank.
+Reekha Desai and Vinod Motwani joined the show as Prerna's parents.
+In May 2023, Heena Parmar was cast as Arushi, opposite Dhillon and Gayatri Soham was cast as Dhara's mother, Malti.

+Priyanshi Yadav was cast as the elder version of Sanchi / Natasha, post the leap.
+Roshan Kapoor was cast as the elder version of Mithu and Harsh Mehta was cast as the elder version of Shesh.
+Rohit Chandel was cast as Dhawal Makwana opposite Yadav.
+Ankur Nayyar, Shabaaz Abdullah Badi and Abhishek Sharma were cast as Dhawal's brothers Amrish, Bhaven and Chirag respectively.
+Ananya Khare was cast as Amba, Makwana brother's mother.
+In the same month, Piyali Munshi, Deepika Upadhyay and Sayli Chaudhari were cast as Hetal, Pranali and Dolly opposite Nayyar, Badi and Sharma respectively.

+In September 2023, Sahil Uppal was cast as the elder version of Yashodhan.
+In October 2023, Surabhi Das was cast as Makwana's sister Esha, opposite Uppal.
+In April 2024, Sahil Uppal, who portrayed Yashodhan and Surabhi Das, who portrayed Esha, quit the show.
+Both the actors stated "less screen space" as the reason.

+In May 2024, Falaq Naaz replaced Piyali Munshi as Hetal.
+Hariti Joshi was cast as Natasha and Dhawal's daughter Naveli, while Vansh Sayani was cast as Golu, Hetal and Amrish's son.
+Sagar Parekh was cast as Shantanu, opposite Yadav.

 Filming

 The series is set in Somnath, Gujarat.
 It is mainly shot at the Film City, Mumbai.
 Some initial sequences were shot in Somnath and at the Somnath Temple, Veraval.
 The team also shot some sequences in Bikaner including scenes at Junagarh Fort.

 On 20 February 2021, a fire broke out on the set of the show.
-Some costumes and shoot material was burnt, while there was no loss of life at the set's fire.
+Some costumes and shoot material were burnt, but there were no fatalities.

-On 13 April 2021, Uddhav Thackeray, Chief Minister of Maharashtra announced a sudden curfew due to increased Covid cases, while the production halted in Mumbai from 14 April 2021.
+On 13 April 2021, Uddhav Thackeray, Chief Minister of Maharashtra announced a sudden curfew due to increased Covid cases, while production halted in Mumbai from 14 April 2021.

 The production location was soon shifted temporarily to Bikaner.
 The team shot at the Gajner Palace, during the lockdown and shoot halt in Mumbai.
-After two months of shooting in Bikaner, the team shifted back to Film City, Mumbai in June 2021.
+After two months of shooting in Bikaner, the team returned to Film City, Mumbai in June 2021.

 In January 2022, Alice Kaushik, Akshay Kharodia, Simran Budharup and Mohit Parmar tested positive for COVID-19.
 Shooting of the show was stalled for sanitization.
-The storyline was revised accordingly, a pre-leap track was introduced with Harminder Singh, Jini Khan, Jovian Fernandes and Swarnim Neema returning to the cast.
+The storyline was revised accordingly, a pre-leap track was introduced with Harminder Singh, Jini Khan, Jovian Fernandes and Swarnim Neema rejoining the cast.